 Hello!
 My name is Idunn and I’m the Norwegian international ambassador.
-I am currently in my second year of an undergraduate degree in Film Studies and English Literature here at UEA and am thoroughly enjoying it.
+I am currently in my second year of an undergraduate degree in Film and Television Studies here at UEA and am thoroughly enjoying it.

 I first happened upon UEA on a website for UK universities, and I very quickly realised that UEA is where I wanted to be.
 I immediately fell in love with the city centre.
 Norwich is beautiful, and it's such a perfect size.
 Small enough that it feels safe and cosy and it's easy to travel everywhere, but big enough that you have access to everything you need and more.

 I applied through an agent, so she did most of the application for me.
 That said, UCAS is an easy way to apply and I got a response from UEA within just a few days which was incredible.
 It was quite tricky to write the personal statement but there are a lot of great resources online.

 I first arrived at UEA at night, so my first impression of the University came when I opened my curtains the next morning and saw the campus bustling with life.
 I was shocked by how big campus is, all of the different buildings and facilities, the lake, the zigs, the Sainsbury's centre...
 I was just amazed by it all.

 I study film and television studies.
 It's incredible to learn about all of my favourite things from teachers who are as passionate about it as I am.
 All of my lecturers and seminar leaders have been fantastic, they make everything interesting and easy to understand.
 I also enjoy the opportunities we get in addition to the course itself, like when we have workshops and visits from industry professionals.
 I also really liked the wide selection of modules I could choose from for my course.